kevintlee01/studentDB_springREST_template/README.md

 psql
 CREATE USER general WITH PASSWORD 'password' SUPERUSER CREATEDB CREATEROLE;
 CREATE DATABASE student;
-GRANT ALL PRIVILEGES ON DATABASE "student" TO general GRANT ALL PRIVILEGES ON DATABASE "student" TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE "student" TO general;
+GRANT ALL PRIVILEGES ON DATABASE "student" TO postgres;

 CURL POST, PUT & Delete Command Examples: